rafaelsf80/genai-vertex-documents-asynchronous/README.md

 > NOTE: the whole process can take up to 30 minutes.

 Refer to [this Medium post](https://medium.com/google-cloud/generative-ai-palm-2-model-deployment-with-cloud-run-54e8a398b24b) on how to set the Gradio app with minimum permissions.
+On top of those permissions, you will need for this app the following: `Private Logs Viewer`and `Storage Admin` (crete buckets) and `Document AI Admin`.
 To build and deploy the [Gradio app](https://gradio.app/) in [Cloud Run](https://cloud.google.com/run/docs/quickstarts/deploy-container), execute the following commands.

 Note authentication is disabled and the service account in the one configured earlier: